ntnu-arl/aerial_gym_simulator/docs/4_simulation_components.md

             # common boilerplate code here

             # Currently only the "observations" are sent to the actor and critic.
-            # The "priviliged_obs" are not handled so far in sample-factory
+            # The "privileged_obs" are not handled so far in sample-factory

             self.task_obs = {
                 "observations": torch.zeros(